jdkern11/molimg/README.md

 The order the columns appear in df.columns is how the columns will be saved in the new excel sheet.
-The new smiles columns with images will always appear to the right of the data they originate from.
+The new smiles columns with images will always appear to the right of the data they originate from with `{original_column}_image` as the new column name.

+Any error that occurs when trying to convert a smiles string to an image will appear as a warning log message and the image will not be produced.
+The excel sheet will still be created with the smiles strings that work.